Foreign relations of Croatia: Foreign affairs

-The main objective of modern Croatian foreign policy is leadership positioning within European international institutions and throughout Southeast Europe, cooperation with NATO partners and strengthening multilateral and bilateral cooperation.

-Government officials in charge of foreign policy include the Minister of Foreign and European Affairs, currently Gordan Grlić-Radman, and the President of the Republic, currently Zoran Milanović.
+The main objective of modern Croatian foreign policy is leadership positioning within European international institutions and throughout Southeast Europe as a developed small power.
+It seeks deeper connectivity with NATO partners and strengthening multilateral and bilateral cooperation.
+Government officials in charge of foreign policy include the Minister of Foreign and European Affairs, the President of the Republic and the Prime Minister.

 Croatia has established diplomatic relations with 189 countries around the world.
 As of 2009, Croatia maintains a network of 51 embassies, 24 consulates and eight permanent diplomatic missions abroad.
 Furthermore, there are 52 foreign embassies and 69 consulates in the Republic of Croatia in addition to offices of international organizations such as the European Bank for Reconstruction and Development, International Organization for Migration, Organization for Security and Co-operation in Europe (OSCE), World Bank, World Health Organization, International Criminal Tribunal for the former Yugoslavia (ICTY), United Nations Development Programme, United Nations High Commissioner for Refugees and UNICEF.